top of page

 Interview Prep

-Interviews are an opportunity to communicate your values, interests, and personality, and also an opportunity to learn more about your targeted schools.
+Interviews are an opportunity to communicate your values, interests, and personality, and also an opportunity to learn valuable information about your targeted schools.
+What three things do you want your interviewer to know about you when you leave?
 What questions should you absolutely be asking of an alumni?
 Of an admissions rep?
 Of a department chair?

 Being ready for an interview means lower anxiety, less stress, and a more valuable experience.